Ernest Name Meaning: Origin and Significance

 • Ernestine: A feminine version of Ernest, which means “serious, resolute”.

-See also Merrick Name Meaning: Discover the Origins and Symbolism Behind This Unique Name
+See also Pierre Name Meaning: Discover the Origin and Significance of the Name

 German Variations